Danny2727/bootcamo-quiz/README.md

 ## Motivation

 -The purpose of this project was to create a quiz to test users on thier Web devlopment knowledge with a series of questions.
-At the end of the quiz thier score is displayed.
+The key is the fundamentals of java script and dom manipulation.
 ## Installation
 -Clone the repo
 -git init